LedgerSync/rails_app/README.md

 Most objects in the API require and `external_id` attribute.
 You can then use these interchangeably with the application's auto-generated random IDs.
 The only constraint for `external_id` is that it cannot start with the same prefix as the application `id`.
 For example, all user `id`s start with `usr_`.
 Your `external_id` may not start with `usr_` to protect from any unintentional collisions.

-This feature affords you the ability to not require storing IDs in your database for objects like accounts and users.
+This feature affords you the ability to not require storing IDs in your database for objects like organizations and users.

 Please note that while you may use `external_id` or `id` interchangeably (unless otherwise specified), the API will always return the `id` attribute (e.g. the `url` attribute of `auth_token` objects will use `id`).